fsgreco/puppeteer-helper/README.md

 ### Help you initializing the puppeteer session

-This package helps you to inizialize puppeteer with convenient options[^explanation] It lift you the burden of config some default options for the browser session, as view port, user agent and default timeout.
+This package helps you to initialize puppeteer with convenient options[^explanation].
+It lift you the burden of config some default options for the browser session, as view port, user agent and default timeout.

 Simply import `initBrowserSession` and get your `browser` and `page` element: